Shap Outdoor Festival '25

 Festival highlights include:

-Main Exhibition – The Old Courthouse’s ‘Exhibit A’ Gallery will host a month-long exhibition in collaboration with the #Species Survival Fund Rainforest Project led by the Woodland Trust in partnership with Plantlife, Cumbria Connect, Cumbria Woodlands and other partners.
+Main Exhibition – The Old Courthouse’s ‘Exhibit A’ Gallery hosts a month-long exhibition.
+In collaboration with the #Species Survival Fund Rainforest Project led by the Woodland Trust in partnership with Plantlife, Cumbria Connect, Cumbria Woodlands and other partners.
 This project is funded by the Government's Species Survival Fund developed by Defra and its Arm's-Length Bodies.

-The exhibition will showcase the beauty, biodiversity and importance of temperate rainforests, with a particular focus on Naddle Forest at the RSPB at Wild Haweswater and the wider Lowther Valley.
+The exhibition will showcase the beauty, biodiversity and importance of temperate rainforests.
+There is a particular focus on Naddle Forest at the RSPB at Wild Haweswater and the wider Lowther Valley.

 Guided Walks and Nature Experiences, Nature Talks.
 Visit www.theoldcourthouse.org for details and to register.